bvinothraj/django-fullstack-tips/django/tip2.md

 _Sumit Kumar_
 _Jan 24, 2022_

+Django includes a “signal dispatcher” which helps decoupled applications get notified when actions occur elsewhere in the framework.
+In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
+They’re especially useful when many pieces of code may be interested in the same events.

 Out of the box Django gives us several signals that are incredibly useful.
 We have the ability to do things pre and post save, init, delete, or even when a request is being processed.
 Let's say we have got a blog

 ```